+Personal Advocacy of Issues.
+Members share with their fellow citizens the right and responsibility to voice their opinion on public issues.
+Members may advocate for issues of personal interest only when doing so does not conflict with the performance of their official duties.

+Tenet 8.
+Make it a duty continually to improve the member's professional ability and to develop the competence of associates in the use of management techniques.

-- Self-Assessment.
-Each member should assess his or her professional skills and abilities on a periodic basis. - Professional Development.
-Each member should commit at least 40 hours per year to professional development activities that are based on the practices identified by the members of ICMA. - 9.
-Keep the community informed on local government affairs; encourage communication between the citizens and all local government officers; emphasize friendly and courteous service to the public; and seek to improve the quality and image of public service. - 10.
+Self-Assessment.
+Each member should assess his or her professional skills and abilities on a periodic basis.

+Professional Development.
+Each member should commit at least 40 hours per year to professional development activities that are based on the practices identified by the members of ICMA.

+Tenet 9.
+Keep the community informed on local government affairs; encourage communication between the citizens and all local government officers; emphasize friendly and courteous service to the public; and seek to improve the quality and image of public service.

+COPYRIGHT © 2015 BY THE INTERNATIONAL CITY/COUNTY MANAGEMENT ASSOCIATION.
+ALL RIGHTS RESERVED.

+Tenet 10.
 Resist any encroachment on professional responsibilities, believing the member should be free to carry out official policies without interference, and handle each problem without discrimination on the basis of principle and justice.

-- Information Sharing.
-The member should openly share information with the governing body while diligently carrying out the member's responsibilities as set forth in the charter or enabling legislation. - 11.
+Information Sharing.
+The member should openly share information with the governing body while diligently carrying out the member's responsibilities as set forth in the charter or enabling legislation.

+Tenet 11.
 Handle all matters of personnel on the basis of merit so that fairness and impartiality govern a member's decisions, pertaining to appointments, pay adjustments, promotions, and discipline.